-The Compensation Committee (the "Committee") of the board of directors (the "Board") of Medifast, Inc. (the "Company") shall consist of three or more directors.
+The Committee shall consist of three or more directors.
 Each member of the Committee shall be independent in accordance with the provisions of Rule 10C-1(b)(1) under Securities Exchange Act of 1934, as amended (the "Exchange Act") and the rules of the New York Stock Exchange (the “NYSE”).
 Each member of the Committee must qualify as a "non-employee director" for the purposes of Rule 16b-3 under the Exchange Act.

-The members of the Committee shall be appointed for one-year terms and shall serve for such term or terms as the Board may determine or until earlier resignation or death.
-The Board may remove any member from the Committee at any time with or without cause, fill vacancies and replace members on the Committee, subject to such new member(s) satisfying the above requirements.
+The members of the Committee shall be appointed by the Board for one-year terms and shall serve for such term or terms as the Board may determine or until earlier resignation or death.
+The Board may at any time remove any member from the Committee with or without cause, fill vacancies and replace members on the Committee, subject to such new member(s) satisfying the above requirements.

 The Committee shall have the following authority and responsibilities: